openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-ref-variables.rst

          queried using the normal datastore operations.

    :term:`BB_PRESERVE_ENV`
-      Disables whitelisting and instead allows all variables through from the external environment into BitBake's datastore.
+      Disables environment filtering and instead allows all variables through from the external environment into BitBake's datastore.

       .. note::